 - You may choose to press Continue or Never Show Again to close the message.

-The top bar presents a number of tabs where each represents a step in configuring your model for generating a suitable Model Target.
+The top bar in the MTG presents a number of tabs where each represents a step in configuring your model for generating a suitable Model Target.
 Once a step is complete, the tab will be highlighted in green and the meter in the upper right corner may increase its progress.
 When the progress meter turns green, the MTG has determined that the Model is fully configured and ready to be generated as a Model Target.
 Evidently, it does not matter which order you go through the tabs.
 Expert users may skip some tabs and generate a Model Target even when the progress meter is ‘low’.

 NOTE: Re-importing a model will require you to repeat some steps, such as Coloring.